learn-co-curriculum/dsc-classification-with-word-embeddings-codealong/README.md

-Now, let's tranform the dataset, as you did in the previous lab.
+Now, let's transform the dataset, as you did in the previous lab.

 In the cell below: